autistic-symposium/shell-toolkit/README.md

 Some sample of my config files (note: this is kinda like from years ago, but have fun)

-OBVIOUSLY I DON'T INCLUDE SENSITIVE PARTIES.
+OBVIOUSLY I DON'T INCLUDE SENSITIVE PARTS.

 Some bash scripts, examples and useful stuff.